mauvpark/rust-tutorial/README.md

 > e.g) `let months = ["January", "February", "March", "April", "May", "June", "July", "August", "September", "October", "November", "December"];`
 > With type: `let a: [i32; 5] = [1, 2, 3, 4, 5];`
 > if you want to create an array that contains the same value for each element. `let a = [3; 5];` => result `[3, 3, 3, 3, 3];`
-> If you put index out of bounds, The program exited with an error message and didn't execute the final println! statement.
-When you attempt to access an element using indexing, Rust will check that the index you’ve specified is less than the array length.
-This check has to happen at runtime, especially in this case, because the compiler can't possibly know what value a user will enter when they run the code later.
+> If you put index out of bounds, The program exited with an error message and didn't execute the final println! statement.<br/>When you attempt to access an element using indexing, Rust will check that the index you’ve specified is less than the array length.<br/>This check has to happen at runtime, especially in this case, because the compiler can't possibly know what value a user will enter when they run the code later.
 11. A **vector** is a similar collection type provided by the standard library *that is allowed to grow or shrink in size*.
 If you’re unsure whether to use an array or a vector, you should probably use a vector.
 12. Rust code uses snake case as the conventional style for **function** and **variable names**. *In snake case, all letters are lowercase and underscores separate words*.
 > e.g) `another_function();`
 > With param: `fn another_function(x: i32) { println!("The value of x is: {}", x); }`
 13. Statements are instructions that perform some action and do not return a value.
-Expressions evaluate to a resulting value. *Calling a **function** is an expression.
-Calling a **macro** is an expression.
-The block that we use to create new scopes, **{}**, is an expression.
-Expressions do not include ending semicolons.
-If you add a semicolon to the end of an expression, you turn it into a statement, which will then not return a value*.
+Expressions evaluate to a resulting value. *Calling a **function** is an expression.<br/>Calling a **macro** is an expression.<br/>The block that we use to create new scopes, **{}**, is an expression.<br/>Expressions do not include ending semicolons.<br/>If you add a semicolon to the end of an expression, you turn it into a statement, which will then not return a value*.
 > e.g) `let y = { let x = 3; x + 1 };` It returns `4`.
+14. You must be explicit and always provide **if** with a Boolean as its condition.
+> Unlike languages such as Ruby and JavaScript, Rust will not automatically try to convert non-Boolean types to a Boolean.<br/>Because if is an expression, we can use it on the right side of a let statement.<br/>e.g) `let number = if condition { 5 } else { 6 };`<br/>But if return types are different like `let number = if condition { 5 } else { "six" };` will fire type error.
+15. Rust has three kinds of loops: **loop**, **while**, and **for**.

 ## Site
 [Rust Official](https://www.rust-lang.org/learn)